jordantab/411/README.md

 npm start

-football folder is the project folder, the views.py inside that folder contains the function(get_match_data) that retrieves user inputs from frontend and fetch the result from calling multiple apis.
+football folder is the backend project folder, the views.py inside that folder contains the function(get_match_data) that retrieves user inputs from frontend and fetch the result from calling multiple apis.

 #this current version is fully functioning, which can correctly display all the search results.